dirtyhenry/dead-rooster-articles/2025/2025-03-26-un-ete-2023-compilation-rock.md

 13. The WAEVE (Graham Coxon and Rose Elinor Dougall) - _Can I Call You_
 14. John Grant - _Queen of Denmark_
 15. Sharon Van Etten - _One Day_
-16. The Mystery Lights - _Can't Get Through to My Head_
+16. The Mystery Lights - _Can’t Get Through to My Head_
 17. Temples - _Mystery of Pop_